Applicant Physical Efficiency Battery (PEB)

 All Law Enforcement and Detention Deputy Trainee applicants must successfully complete the Physical Efficiency Battery (PEB).
 The PEB assessment is designed to measure a candidate's aerobic capacity while also measuring their core and upper body strength.
 The primary goal of the PEB is to determine if an individual possesses the basic skills to perform the physical tasks required of law enforcement officers.

 Applicants who do not pass the PEB will not continue with the application process.
 Failure to meet any one of the minimum requirements will result in a failure of the PEB.
 Make sure that you know you are physically capable of completing the PEB.

-PEBs are held the 1st and 3rd Friday of the month (excluding national holidays) at 7:15 am.
+PEBs are held the 1st and 3rd Friday of each month at 7:00 am (appointments are required).
+Doors open at 6:30 am for processing.
 Plan on spending 3 hours at the PEB.
-Candidates will receive an email from HCSO Human Resources advising them of their eligibility to participate in the PEB and of required documents to bring to the PEB.
+Candidates will receive an email from HCSO Human Resources with information on how to schedule an appointment for the PEB and what documents are required to bring to the PEB.

 - 20 Push-ups in One Minute (Minimum)

 - 300 Meter Run - 69 Seconds (Maximum)

 - 1 1/2 Mile Run - 15 Minutes (Maximum)

 Since the launch of our pre-academy orientation training, the program has proven to be a legitimate and tactical assessment tool for recruits.